prachiheda/cse15l-lab-reports/lab3.md

 ### Option 4: -size
 The -size option searches for files based on specified size (less than, greater than, equal to).
 Source: https://tecadmin.net/linux-find-command-with-examples/
+This option can be useful for testing large files, or if there is a size requirement for another piece of code.

 #### Using -size -512c on ./technical/biomed:
 ```